 We appreciate this opportunity to provide the following comments on this NOPR.
-We commend DOE for the thorough analysis performed in support of a level of 92 AFUE.
-We offer these comments in support of the proposed standard and to encourage DOE to go even further and adopt higher efficiency standards that DOE has already found to be cost-effective and technically feasible.
+We commend DOE for the thorough analysis performed in support of a proposed standard level of 92 Annual Fuel Utilization Efficiency (AFUE).
+We offer these comments in support of the proposed standard and to encourage DOE to go even further and adopt higher efficiency standard levels that DOE has already found to be cost-effective and technically feasible.
 The resulting savings of 2.78 Quads makes this one an important DOE appliance standard.
+Additionally, the last time minimum efficiency standards for this equipment were adopted was in 1987, almost 30 years ago.

 PG&E supports the standard level proposed by DOE in the NOPR.

-PG&E performed analysis using the DOE LCC model and finds that DOE proposed standard level of 92 AFUE is cost effective, as is the 95 AFUE level.
+PG&E performed analysis using the DOE life cycle cost (LCC)model and finds that DOE proposed standard level of 92 AFUE is cost effective, as is the 95 AFUE level.
 There is apparently widespread misunderstanding of the LCC model but we support its use as the best way to assess impacts across a broad array of alternative scenarios each of which has a probability distribution.

 Improved furnace standards are a key component in meeting state, national, and international climate goals.

-PG&E is directed by the California Public Utilities Commission (CPUC) to implement the Long Term Strategic Plan, and the Codes & Standards program implements the C&S Action Plan.
-Implementation of the Plans is done, in part, by the Codes & Standards program supporting the effort of the CEC.
-Given that furnace standards are preempted by DOE we are engaged with CEC in raising the efficiency of gas furnaces.
+PG&E is directed by the California Public Utilities Commission (CPUC) to implement the Long Term Strategic Plan, and PG&E’s Codes & Standards (C&S) program implements the California C&S Action Plan.
+Implementation of the Plans is done, in part, by the Codes & Standards program supporting the effort of the California Energy Commission (CEC).
+Given that furnace standards in California are preempted by DOE we are engaged with CEC in raising the efficiency of gas furnaces.

 Induced draft furnaces replaced natural, atmospheric draft units over three decades ago because they provided a boost in efficiency.
-During the same time period forced draft, condensing furnaces were developed and perfected.
+During the same time period, forced draft, condensing furnaces were developed and perfected.
 They have reached the point of technology maturity required to become the new standard.
 A similar evolution of technology occurred in automobiles resulting in there being no new vehicles without fuel injection technology.
 It took regulatory action to cause this change but the benefits to society are numerous.
 This will be case for furnaces.
 It has been almost 3 decades since the last furnace standards were promulgated during which public policy and our understanding of carbon and NOx pollution have come to support the retirement of a legacy technology.

-A nationwide 92% AFUE standard is cost-effective and technically feasible and improvements to DOE analysis make a 95% AFUE standard better.
+A nationwide 92% AFUE standard is cost-effective and technically feasible and improvements to DOE analysis make a 95% AFUE standard also cost effective while realizing additional energy savings.

-The Department of Energy (DOE) life cycle cost (LCC) analysis method for residential furnaces, documented in the Notice of Proposed Rulemaking Technical Support Document (NOPR TSD), is based on a Monte Carlo analysis that adequately considers the variability and uncertainty of all input parameters.
+DOE’s LCC analysis method for residential furnaces, documented in the Notice of Proposed Rulemaking Technical Support Document (NOPR TSD), is based on a Monte Carlo analysis that adequately considers the variability and uncertainty of all input parameters.
 This approach ensures all input possibilities associated with geographic, application, technical, and economic differences are included in the analysis along with their presentations in the market.
 Therefore, DOE’s LCC analysis results are well-suited to reflect the energy savings and cost effectiveness of different efficiency levels under consideration.

 However, DOE’s analysis includes conservative assumptions for several input parameters, as explained in the following sections.
 We believe that these conservative assumptions are unnecessary and should be removed to more accurately model the costs and benefits of high efficiency furnaces.
 We provide LCC results using suggested revisions to the assumptions using the DOE LCC Crystal Ball analysis tool.